EPA-Ireland-Updates-Unofficial/epa-rss/README.md

 * Select "Custom" and tick the box beside "Issues".
 Then click Apply.
 * You should start receiving the emails beginning tomorrow.

+  ## SQLite Database
+  The latest full set of scraped data is available as a SQLite DB that you can [download here](https://epa-rss.s3.eu-west-1.amazonaws.com/latest/epa-rss.sqlite).
+Use something like [SQLiteStudio](https://sqlitestudio.pl/) to browse and query it.
 ## Examining the data in the SQLite Database using Datasette Lite
-[Datasette Lite](https://github.com/simonw/datasette-lite) is a very cool project by Simon Willison.
-You can browse and query all the EPS data up to Sep 22nd 2022 here: https://lite.datasette.io/?url=https%3A%2F%2Fepa-rss.s3.eu-west-1.amazonaws.com%2Fepa-archive.sqlite#/epa-archive/allsubmissions
+Alternatively you can use a very cool project by Simon Willison called [Datasette Lite](https://github.com/simonw/datasette-lite) to browse and query all the latest data in your browser [by going here](https://lite.datasette.io/?url=https%3A%2F%2Fepa-rss.s3.eu-west-1.amazonaws.com%2Flatest%2Fepa-rss.sqlite#/epa-rss/allsubmissions).

 LICENSE Apache-2.0